-Full floor carpeting is allowed only on the original floor.
+Full-floor carpeting is allowed only on the original floor.
 (No carpet on walls, doors, ceilings, etc.)

-Student-made bunk constructions, shelves, or tables are allowed within a 100 board-foot maximum limit per room, as long as all exposed wood is treated with a minimum of three coats of approved flame-retardant paint.
+Student-made bunk constructions, shelves, or tables are allowed within a 100-board-foot maximum limit per room as long as all exposed wood is treated with a minimum of three coats of approved flame-retardant paint.
 Bunk constructions, including mattresses, can be no more than 72 inches above room floor level.

-It is strongly recommended that residents utilize noncombustible materials whenever possible in student-made construction to limit fire load.
+Residents are strongly recommended to utilize noncombustible materials whenever possible in student-made construction to limit fire load.
 Furthermore, all installations are subject to approval as to structural integrity and safety by representatives of NDNU following installation.

-Anything which hinders quick exit from a room (e.g. messy room, furniture, etc.) is prohibited and must be corrected.
+Anything that hinders quick exit from a room (e.g., messy room, furniture, etc.) is prohibited and must be corrected.

-Life safety signs on the inside of each residence room door shall be visible at all times.
+Life safety signs inside each residence room door shall always be visible.
 If the placard has been torn or defaced, a new placard shall be obtained from Facilities and placed over the existing placard.

-Decorations must be non-combustible or flame proofed.
+Decorations must be non-combustible or flameproofed.
 Paper and streamers attached to ceilings are not allowed.
 All decorations must be removed no later than three days following a holiday; Christmas/Chanukah/Kwanza/Ramadan decorations must be removed before semester break.
 Christmas trees and decorations are prohibited in hallways and elevator rooms.
-Flame resistant artificial trees are permitted in rooms and lounges only.
+Flame-resistant artificial trees are permitted in rooms and lounges only.
 Decorative lighting must be well maintained and bear the UL Label.
 Lights must be unplugged when unattended.